jprudent/my-clojure-index/README.md

 ## Workflow
 - [vinyasa](https://github.com/zcaudate/vinyasa) is a lein library that leverage the repl to do crazy thing : inject on the fly new dependencies, control lein, hot reload of java classes (but you will loose the state), injection of ns in another, introspection, ...

-## Libraries
-- [Clojure Toolbox](http://www.clojure-toolbox.com/) is a great repository of well known libraries.

 ## Macros
 - [reader and macro basics](http://clojure-doc.org/articles/language/macros.html)